pmatulis/oasis/index.md

 Exercises are done standing, in a chair, and sometimes on the floor.
 The movements taught are slow and sedate.

-As a student progresses, these exercises evolve from basic to subtle.
+As a student progresses, exercises evolve from basic to subtle.
 They deepen as a student's capacity to receive them deepens.
 However, everyone engages in the same essential practice.
-Long-term practitioners have reported indirect benefits such as calmness, mental alertness, and generosity.
+Long-term practitioners have reported indirect benefits such as calmness, mental acuity, and open-heartedness.

-To the untrained eye, when executing the "form" on two feet, the practice takes on the appearance of typical tai chi.
-Indeed, the founding teacher (Mr. Moy) chose to use traditional Yang style tai chi as the receptacle for his internal art.
+To the untrained eye, the "form" executed on two feet manifests as classical tai chi.
+Indeed, the founding teacher (Mr. Moy) chose traditional Yang style for the choreography (the receptacle) of his internal art.

 For more information on the origins of these teachings see the [main lineage web site](https://taichinuances.com/).